symfony/symfony-docs/console/input.rst

 Adding Argument/Option Value Completion
 ---------------------------------------

-.. versionadded:: 5.4

-    Console completion was introduced in Symfony 5.4.

 If :ref:`Console completion is installed <console-completion-setup>`, command and option names will be auto completed by the shell.
 However, you can also implement value completion for the input in your commands.
 For